simonlast/stationary/Readme.md

 # Stationary

-Stationary is a simple and fun tool for creating simple static websites.
+Stationary is a simple and fun tool for creating static websites.

 ### Why?